|

-Her writing appears in numerous national and regional publications on topics ranging from American history to modern architecture to conservation and sustainability to parenting.
-In 2015, she was the first writer to serve as an artist in residence at Shenandoah National Park, and in 2018 she was an artist in residence at Acadia National Park, researching astronomy tourism and the ways parks are regenerative for plants, animals, and people.
+Her writing appears in numerous national and regional publications on topics ranging from American history to landscape architecture to conservation and sustainability to parenting.
+Bylines have appeared in The New York Times, AARP, The Washington Post, Smithsonian, Catapult, Mental Floss, Preservation, National Parks Traveler, Undark, Al Jazeera, Ladies Home Journal, Landscape Architecture, Virginia Living, Arlington, Washington Business Journal, and many more.
+She has served as an artist in residence at both Shenandoah National Park and Acadia National Park, where she researched astronomy tourism and the ways parks are regenerative for plants, animals, and people.
 Kim's essays about selective mutism, a lesser-known social anxiety disorder, have appeared in The Washington Post, Huffington Post Personal, Babble, Yahoo!
 News, and PsychologyToday.com, among other publications.
-She also teaches in the Johns Hopkins University Masters in Science Writing program.
-As part of her duties, she recently co-led a writing residency for science writers in Maine.
-Kim is now working on a book about Vietnamese immigration, which is partly a history and partly a memoir of her quest to relate to her own Vietnamese heritage.
-In her spare time, Kim loves to read (recent favorites include The Dirty Life and The Hour of Land), go to concerts (anything from Lord Huron to the Foo Fighters), and hang out with friends, but her favorite thing is being out on a mountain trail or at the beach with her husband and two kids.
-She lives in a historic neighborhood in Arlington, Virginia, where she is proud to have memorized her library card number. |
+She also teaches in the Johns Hopkins University Masters in Science Writing program, where she has facilitated workshops, taught courses in environmental and scientific literature, and co-led a writing residency in Bar Harbor, Maine.
+Kim is now working on a book about the history of foodways in Arlington, Virginia, where she lives, as well as a longform project about the Howard University crew team, the first all-Black rowing team in history.
+She is a co-host of The Gather, a podcast about rowing and life.
+In her spare time, Kim loves to read (she recently read two classics, Silent Spring and Middlemarch), go to concerts, and fire-pit with friends, but her favorite moments usually happen out on a mountain trail or at the beach with her husband and two kids.
+She lives in a historic neighborhood, where she is proud to have memorized her library card number. |

 AWARDS AND ACCOLADES